Unicode input: Extended keyboard mapping

+or indeed combinations of these.
+The precise methods depend on which type of type of physical keyboard and (especially) the mapping used with it.

 Selection from a screen

 Many systems provide a way to select Unicode characters visually.
 ISO/IEC 14755 refers to this as a screen-selection entry method.

 Microsoft Windows has provided a Unicode version of the Character Map program, appearing in the consumer edition since XP.
 This is limited to characters in the Basic Multilingual Plane (BMP).
 Characters are searchable by Unicode character name, and the table can be limited to a particular code block.
+Starting with Windows 10 Microsoft Windows also contains so called "emoji keyboard".
+It can be started by holding down the Windows key and hitting the period or semicolon key.
+The emoji keyboard allows entering of emojis as well as symbols.

 More advanced third-party tools of the same type are also available (a notable freeware example is BabelMap, which supports all Unicode characters).
 On most Linux desktop environments, equivalent tools – such as gucharmap (GNOME) or kcharselect (KDE) – are available.

 Generally these tools let the user "copy" the selected characters into the clipboard, and then paste them into the document, rather than pretending to directly type them.

 It is often practical to just find the desired character on the web or in another document, and copy and paste it from there.